cjohnson57/MouseNavigator/README.md

     * Also note that vertical holes cannot be exit holes.
 * Left click and drag away from a hole to draw a line.
 If you release the click over another hole, then the line will snap to that hole and become permanent.
 This helps to mark connections when warps are enabled.
     * Left click either connected hole to erase the line and draw a new one.
+* Along the bottom will also be 3 tokens to represent the 3 gacha machines, which can be clicked and dragged to place on their correct spot.
+Unfortunately the currency icons are meaningless if item sprite shuffle is on.
+* Click the reset button to reset the tracker to its default state.

 # Thanks